Fifi-Banjoko/Data-Analysis/README.md

 # Data-Analysis
-Some data analysis using Python
+Data Analysis on some datasets using Python